Infinidat/infi.datatable/README.md

 * **sortable** - whether the column can be sorted.
 Defaults to true.
 * **render** - defines a custom function for rendering the cell's contents to HTML.
 The function receives an object with three properties: `model`, `column` and `value`, and should return the formatted value.
+* **render_in_download** - whether the column will be rendered during downloading the table, or will be downloaded as its raw data.
 * **classes** - optional custom class names (separated by blanks) to add to each cell in the column.

 The optional `row_click_callback` can be used for handling clicks on the table rows.